Dear reader of ADxS.org, please excuse the disruption.

 • Speech disorders

-Other Ehlers-Danlos symptoms83, which are also ADHD symptoms or frequently occur with ADHD.
+Other Ehlers-Danlos symptoms85, which are also ADHD symptoms or frequently occur with ADHD.

-We think that the cause of ADHD symptoms could be hypoxia caused by Ehlers-Danlos.
+We are thinking that the cause of ADHD symptoms could be hypoxia caused by Ehlers-Danlos.
 Visual problems are also more common with hypoxia.

 • ADHD